 - Bring a map or download some kind of offline maps.
 Google Maps didn’t work for me there.

-Along with being flat, it has tons of little alleys and backstreets that are worth exploring.
+Along with being flat, it has tons of little alleys and backstreets that are totally worth exploring.
 Just spend a day or afternoon wandering around with no real plan, just seeing and doing as you happen upon it.
 This can be a lot of fun and much less stressful.
 I would just save your hostel or something on Google Maps to help get back, just in case.
 Though, there are 7-11’s everywhere and they all have free wifi, so that’s helpful.

 - If you get hopelessly lost, spring for a taxi to get back if you’re really worried.
 It may be pricey, but it’s worth it to not lose your mind or end up freezing.